CSI-VIT-AP/Number_Guessing_Game_21MIC7183/README.md

 ---> If the entered number is exactly equal to the computer value, the output will be "Congratulations!
 You won the game."
 ---> If the entered value is present in the next 5 values of computer value, the output will be "High!
 Try again with a nearby value."
 ---> If the entered value is more than the next 5 values of computer value, the output will be "Too High!
 Try again."
+---> You can play the game as many times as you can.

 Try playing the game now.

-Link to play the game : https://hemavenkat8642.github.io/Guess_The_Number_Game/
+Link to play the game : https://hemavenkat8642.github.io/Number_Guessing_Game/

+Hint : You can find the randomly generated number in the console.
+       To open console, right click on the webpage and click on "Inspect".
+       And then, click on the "Console" tab.
+       Before or after playing the game, you can know the correct number to win the game.